When was the last time every client revision reached the editor without something getting lost?

 This isn't just inconvenient.
 It's a systemic problem that eats into your profits.
 Every lost revision means an extra iteration.
 Every extra iteration means hours of editor work that the studio pays for out of pocket.

-From what we've seen, studios without a structured review process spend 2–3x more time on approvals than those with a proper workflow.
-At the scale of ten projects a month, that's dozens of hours that could have been spent on new work.
+In studios without a structured review process, a single revision often becomes a multi-day chase across chats, calls, and emails.
+At the scale of ten projects a month, that's dozens of hours that could have gone into new work.

 Why "Just Message Us" Doesn't Work